-2. Remove the tank from your device and the coil from your tank, and blow through the coil to clear some of the e-liquid out.
-(One of our customers sucks the e-liquid out with a baby aspirator.
-(Presumably her children now no longer require the aspirator!)
+2. Blow through the tank in order to clear e-liquid from it.
+If this doesn’t work, remove the tank from your device and the coil from your tank, and blow through the coil to clear some of the e-liquid out.
+(One of our readers sucks the e-liquid out with a baby aspirator.
+(Presumably her children now no longer require the aspirator!))

-5. Remove the tank and clean with hot (but not boiling water).
+7. Remove the tank and clean with hot (but not boiling) water.
 Once you have done this, it’s important to ensure your coil is completely dry before using again.

-For even more methods, including prevention, see 14 Easy Ways to Stop Your Tank From Leaking.
+For even more methods see 15 Easy Ways to Stop Your Tank From Leaking.

 If you have a persistent problem with flooding, it may well be worth changing the tank you use.
 Many modern tanks are designed to minimise the chances of flooding.

-For example, the Innokin Zenith D22 is an easy-to-use tank which automatically cuts off internal airflow when you fill your tank to reduce the risk of flooding, while the TECC Arc 5S kit has a dedicated filling port which eliminates chances of mis-filling the device.
+For example, the Innokin Zenith D22 and Zenith 2 are easy-to-use tanks which automatically cut off internal airflow when you fill your tank to reduce the risk of flooding.

 - strange or burnt taste